 Our department stores always bombard us with the most exciting and innovative gifts, and this year is no exception.
 You can buy tinned fear at Liberty as well as human preserves (we’re hoping they’re just jams and jellies!) as well as these scary treats at Harrods.
 And if that wasn’t enough, John Lewis even has haunted homeware covered to keep away the ghosts and ghouls with Selfridges providing an array of elixirs.
 Either that, or you could get creative with some asparagus tips and marshmallows by turning them into creepy fingers and howling ghosts.

 Finally, here at MFM, we like to keep things new and fresh.
-And while there’s no hope in escaping bunnies and nurses from the opposite sex, as well as the obvious Maleficent-inspired costumes that we’ll probably see, our guide this year is not all about scary costumes, but how to take inspiration from the season and apply the ideas and fun of Hallowe’en to your autumn wardrobe; and what’s more, if you do get invited to a party, the following look will keep the spirits alive and keep your head dry.
+And while there’s no hope in escaping bunnies and nurses from the opposite sex, as well as the obvious Maleficent-inspired costumes that we’ll probably see, our guide this year is all about scary costumes.
+If you want to look really scary on Halloween then get yourself some seriously spooky Halloween contacts from these guys as they are easily the best that we have found.
+But how to take inspiration from the season and apply the ideas and fun of Hallowe’en to your autumn wardrobe; and what’s more, if you do get invited to a party, the following look will keep the spirits alive and keep your head dry.
 Why not go for a classic look and stand out from the crowd: Singin’ in the Rain?
 Invest in these classic day-to-day pieces to keep you stylish for many seasons to come (tip: just add some crazy hair or a touch of face paint to transform this look into a zombie-in-the-rain costume).